yaoGroupAnomalyDetection/SystemLibraryCallTraceCollect/README.md

 # traceCollect

-Open instructions for strace/ltrace to collect system calls for program analysis
+Open instructions for strace/ltrace to collect system/library calls for program analysis

 ## Intro: